Sunday, March 25 2018

 example, a model that trades an average of 50 times/year, has an average “signal life” of just 5 trading days (where “signal life”

 is the average time any given signal is in effect).
-This means that the model would have to decide
+This means that the model would have to decide when to buy and when

-in just 5 trading days over-and over, all year long without getting whipsawed often.
+to sell in just 5 trading days over-and over, all year long without getting whipsawed often.
 This is damn near impossible

 using data from daily bars (1 data point/day), instead of say like hourly bars (for roughly 8 data points/day).
 MIPS fixed